YoyoZhang24/yoyozhang24/README.md

 ## 👋 Hi there!

-I'm **Yoyo Zhang**, a 19-year-old Computer Science & Business Economics student at the University of Chicago.
+I'm **Yoyo Zhang**, a Computer Science & Economics double-major at the University of Chicago.
 I'm passionate about AI, finance, and education, and I love building side projects in my free time.

 💬 Reach me at yoyozhang@uchicago.edu.
 Let's [connect](https://www.linkedin.com/in/minzhi-yoyo-zhang/)!